skip to main content

 Social support groups

-Run every Monday, this is a cultural program to ensure Aboriginal youth can develop a strong connection to their culture and identity.
+This group is run every Thursday afternoon for children aged 17 and under.
+It is a cultural program to ensure Aboriginal youth can develop a strong connection to their culture and identity.
 The team at Kurranulla Aboriginal Corporation bring with them a wealth of cultural knowledge through their own lived experiences, knowing the importance of creating a connection to one’s identity and country.

 For more information visit the Kurranulla Aboriginal Corporation website.